-Independent non-executive director Chairman of audit and risk committee; member of nonexecutive directors' and remuneration committees Appointed to the board in 2011
+Independent non-executive director Chairman of audit and risk committee; member of non-executive directors' and remuneration committees

 Tom Boardman was chief executive of Nedbank Group Limited from 2003 to 2010.
 Before that, he was chief executive and executive director of BoE Limited, which was acquired by Nedbank in 2002.
 He was the founding shareholder and managing director of retail housewares chain Boardmans, which he sold to Pick n Pay in 1986.
 The Boardmans chain is now owned by Edcon.
 He was also previously managing director of Sam Newman Limited and worked for the Anglo American Corporation.
 He served his articles at Deloitte.